CHIP-SPV/chipStar/docs/Using.md

 ### Compiling CUDA applications directly with chipStar

-Compilation of CUDA sources without changing the sources, can be done in two ways: The first way is to replace calls of the nvcc compiler with calls of the wrapper script <CHIP-install-path>/bin/cuspv in Makefiles.
+Compilation of CUDA sources without changing the sources, can be done in two ways.

+The first way is to replace calls of the nvcc compiler with calls of the wrapper script `<CHIP-install-path>/bin/cuspvc` in Makefiles.
 The wrapper script will call clang with the correct flags.

 The other way is by using CMake: use `find_package(HIP REQUIRED CONFIG)` and then use `target_link_libraries(<YOUR_TARGET> hip::device)`.
 However, the project must be compiled with a Clang version supported by HIP.
 Note that it's not necessary to have Nvidia's CUDA installed.

 ### Compiling a HIP application using chipStar